 - A Go! practice session for 20 kids at El Durazno school in a Mayan village, focusing on stretching exercises to release stress.

-- Two gardening, nutrition, and exercise fair for 24 kids who formed a gardening club, focusing on fresh recipes from the garden; nutrition concepts; exercising to relieve stress and promote inclusion of girls in sports; discussions on teamwork, plus book reading on inclusion.
+- Two gardening, nutrition, and exercise fairs for 24 kids who formed a gardening club, focusing on fresh recipes from the garden; nutrition concepts; exercising to relieve stress and promote inclusion of girls in sports; discussions on teamwork, plus book reading on inclusion.

 - Three train-the-trainer sessions with adult volunteers that helped implement the children’s’ workshops.